DemmyDemon/komainu/userdoc.md

 Example: `/seen @Demonen`
 This will tell you when `@Demonen` last sent a message in this Discord guild.

+### /trafficlog

+Makes the bot log when someone joins or leaves the server.
+It takes a single *optional* argument:  `channel`.

+The `channel` is any already existing channel that the bot has access to sending messages in.
+If you leave this blank, the feature is turned off.

+Note that it does not differentiate between volentarily leaving and being kicked/banned.
+Leaving is just leaving.

+Example: `/trafficlog #marblecake`
+This will make anyone joining or leaving be announced in the `#markecake` text channel.

 ### /vote

 This is for initating votes.
 It will *not* disclose who voted what.
 It takes a single artument:  `length`.